marulkar/geo-locate/README.md

 - Let the user type in an address and display the corresponding Latitude, Longitude and the corresponding map.

 Starting the project:
+- Donwload the Zip file of the repository.
 - Install the packages as listed in the requirements.txt document.
-- Go inside the folder `geoLocator` and excute the command `python manage.py runserver`
+- `cd` in `geoLocator` and excute the command `python manage.py runserver`
-- This will start the server on the url http://localhost.8000/geo/
+- This will start the server on the url http://localhost:8000/geo/

 Usage Instructions
 - `Allow` the browser to share your location with the application to see your current Latitude and Longitude co-ordinates.